 - These include signed consent forms, and correspondence concerning the child or family, reports or minutes from meetings concerning the child from other agencies, an ongoing record of relevant contact with parents, and observations by staff on any confidential matter involving the child, such as developmental concerns or child protection matters. - The confidential records are stored in a locked drawer in the office, and are kept secure by the person in charge in the office.
 Parents have access, in accordance with our Client Access to Records policy, to the files and records of their own children but do not have access to information about any other child. - Staff will not discuss personal information given by parents with other members of staff, except where it affects planning for the child's needs.
 Staff induction includes an awareness of the importance of confidentiality in the role of the key person. - Information for Early Help Plan is kept in a locked drawer in the office.
-Paper copies of information transferred onto Holistix (West Sussex's information database) are usually destroyed immediately unless there is a good reason for keeping them.. - Retention of records
+Paper copies of information transferred onto Holistix (West Sussex's information database) are usually destroyed immediately unless there is a good reason for keeping them. - Retention of records

-Other records Students
+Students

-- Issues to do with the employment of staff, whether paid or unpaid, remain confidential to the people directly involved with making personnel decisions (moved to provider record section). - Students on recognised qualifications and training, when they are observing in the setting, are advised of our confidentiality policy and are required to respect it. - Information on students is kept in the office in a locked filing cabinet, along with employee information.
+- Students on recognised qualifications and training, when they are observing in the setting, are advised of our confidentiality policy and are required to respect it. - Information on students is kept in the office in a locked filing cabinet, along with employee information.
 We will usually keep information/records on students for a period of three years, unless there has been particular incident whilst they have been with us.